top of page

 She grew up alongside her older brother Oreo, whom we had adopted in March 2019.
 From the very beginning, she brought warmth, mischief, and so much love into our home.

-If she ever sensed an opportunity, though, she would take it.
-She once escaped through a small hole in the garden fence and was quickly found a few houses away in a neighbour’s garden.
-She always seemed to have a plan of her own.
+Hunni was adventurous from the start.
+She was always eager to explore outside and meowed as loud as she could every day in protest.
+We would take her into the garden under supervision, and we'd sunbathe together while she'd sit on my lap purring contentedly.
+If she ever saw an opportunity, though, she'd take it.
+She once escaped through a small gap under the garden fence and was quickly found a few houses away in a neighbour’s garden.
+She always had a plan of her own.
 That was when we started calling her “Missy”!

 The day we lost her..

-That day, Hunni had left for her usual stroll through our cul de sac.
-We started to worry when she hadn't returned after two hours.
-I spent hours looking for her, walking from road to road, knocking door to door, unaware that she was already gone, and that I was searching in all the wrong places.
-I was out on my bike around the time the man who contacted us on 17th December said he had seen her.
-I will always wonder how long after I cycled past she was hit.
-I will always regret not turning left instead of right when searching for her that day.
-How could I not have seen her or thought of checking the other side of that road?
+That day, Hunni had gone out for her usual stroll through our cul-de-sac.
+We began to worry when she hadn’t returned after two hours.
+I spent the next few hours searching for her, walking from road to road and knocking door to door, unaware that she was already gone and that I was searching in all the wrong places.

 I'll never forget seeing Hunni curled up beside the pillow, slowly looking up at me one last time with her sleepy little face, the night before her life was taken.
 It deeply hurts just thinking about that moment.